-The 2000 Gathering in Pune, India, concerning biomass energy:
+The 2000 Conference in Pune, India Concerning Biomass Energy

 During the year 2000, the participants on the Listservs laid plans for a gathering that became the International Conference on Biomass-based Fuels and Cooking Systems, in Pune, India, on 20 - 24 November 2000.
-A report of that conference is at: http://stoves.bioenergylists.org/bioconf2000.
+Dr. Priya Karve authored a report following the conference: International Conference on Biomass-based Fuels and Cooking Systems (BFCS-2000): A Report (Karve, 2000).

 "In all, 80 delegates participated in BFCS-2000.
 Of these, 55 delegates were from different parts of India, and 25 delegates were from outside the country.
 Of the non-Indian delegates, 12 delegates were from other Asian countries, 1 was from the African continent, 5 were from the European countries and 7 from the American continent."
 The IDD/TLUD technology and devices were only part of the total event, but major contacts and information exchanges took place.